tledoux/archifiltre/README.md

 You are welcome to open pull requests to add features to the project.

-### Building/releasing the app.
+### Building/releasing the index.

-First, build the app in production mode
+First, build the index in production mode

 ```bash
 yarn buildProd
 ```

-Then you can package the app for the right platform :
+Then you can package the index for the right platform :

 ```bash
 yarn windows